 Owing to a multitude of nature trails in the area, it is also popular as a trekking destination among adventurers.
 Plenty of outdoor adventures, like rappelling, zipline and river rafting in the Ulhas river are also offered here.

 Being one of the nearest weekend getaways from Mumbai, it draws hordes of travelers longing for a short break.
 Karjat is approximately 1.5 hours’ drive from the city.

 5. Matheran – 83 km

 Set at an elevation of 800 m (2,600 ft), Matheran is a beauteous hill station in the majestic Western Ghats.
 It forms a part of Maharashtra’s Raigad district.

-Albeit one of the nearest weekend getaways from Mumbai, this hill town still remains unscathed by the modern civilizations.
+Albeit one of the nearest weekend getaways from Mumbai, this hill town still remains unscathed by modern civilizations.
 It is an eco-sensitive region where automobiles are not allowed within the town limits.
-So, you can explore this place either on foot or on horse’s back.
+So, you can explore this place either on foot or on a horse’s back.

 Matheran was discovered by Hugh Malet, the erstwhile district collector of Thane in 1850.
-Enamoured by its cool and rarely humid weather, British used Matheran as a summer retreat.
+Enamoured by its cool and rarely humid weather, the British used Matheran as a summer retreat.

 The hill station is widely known for its 38 viewpoints that include Panorama Point, One Tree Hill Point, Hart Point, Porcupine Point and Louisa Point amongst the many.
 For the adventurers, it offers umpteen opportunities for trekking through the scenic trails of the ghats.